mapto/PixelExplorer/readme.txt

 -- python-cjson

-To fill the database with dummy data run "python setup_db.py" Then to start the API run "python main.py"
+To fill the database with dummy data run "python setup_db.py" Then to start the API run "python main.py" and open http://localhost:8080 from your browser.
+All major browsers should be supported.

 The API will give you access to the following endpoints: